cellsjs/gluon-cli/docs/users/guides/000init.md

 ❯ patch
 ```

-**IMPORTANT:** During the development process is possible to change the type of release executing **pisco master:init** on master anytime as you wish if is necessary.
+**IMPORTANT:** During the development process is possible to change the type of release executing **cells master:init** on master anytime as you wish if is necessary.

 Check that new branch was generated ok: